 You’re well aware of some of the frustrations of recruiting: gambling on job ads, finding passive candidates, moving candidates through the process at a snail’s pace.
 Internal recruiting can help you solve some of the challenges of reaching outside the company to fill roles.
 But how can it be done most effectively?

-AI’s ability to process massive amounts of data and turn it into meaningful insights helps you reach the “passive” candidates who are already sitting in your building.
+AI software’s ability to process massive amounts of data and turn it into meaningful insights helps you reach the “passive” candidates who are already sitting in your building.
 According to LinkedIn, about 15% of employees are actively thinking about leaving—and a whopping 80% are open to the idea of leaving if the right opportunity came along.
 If you can present these employees with options internally, why not take advantage of a ready-made pool of qualified candidates?

 AI recruiting algorithms can sniff out “predictability signals” among your workforce to identify employees who are both ready for something more and have the qualifications for a particular role.